 Like most industries, ours is a very dynamic one.
 Charged with helping management teams improve organizational efficiency and employee engagement, it is our duty to ensure we are up-to-date on the latest workplace trends, so that we can deliver a product that aligns with those needs.

-To aid us in the process, we periodically connect with our customers, exchanging information about what is going on in their offices, as well as what is going on with us.
+To aid us in the process, we periodically connect with our customers, exchanging information about the workplace trends that they’re seeing and what is going on in their offices, as well as what is going on with us.
 If you weren’t able to attend the 2016 iOffice User Conference, held in The Woodlands, Texas, you missed an informative event, where we learned about the challenges our clients are facing today, the top workplace trends of 2016, and heard from our guest speaker, Erin Weed, who taught us how to make authentic connections with those around us.
 If you missed this event, jam-packed with information, we urge you to visit our blog post 5 Major Moments from the 2016 iOffice User Conference, for a recap, links, and quotes from some of the finest in the industry.

 In addition to our User Conference, we also enlist the services of an independent survey company, who offers assistance in connecting with our customers from all over the world to ensure we are communicating effectively and consistently with our wonderful IWMS users.
 In our last survey, we asked our IWMS users to share the top 5 workplace trends that our customers are seeing implemented.
 They also shared their insight on the contributing factors affecting these trends and how their workplace management solution is assisting them in tackling these challenges.

 Let’s see what they had to say.

 Technology has offered us a multitude of opportunities and flexibility in the workplace; opening doors and breaking down barriers.
 Let’s take a look at some of the top workplace trends our clients are currently exploring, allowing their workforce more of a say as to how, when, and where they work.

 1) Flexible Work Schedules